Create and manage a lab template in Azure Lab Services

 Stop the template VM by selecting Stop template.

-Follow steps in the next section to Publish the updated template VM.
+Template changes are not available on lab users' existing virtual machines until after you publish the lab template again.
+Follow steps in the next section to publish the updated template VM.

 Publish the template VM